livecycle/preevy/README.md

 ## What?

-`preevy` can take any Docker-Compose application definition and with a single `up` command perform the following:
+Preevy can take any Docker-Compose application definition and with a single `up` command perform the following:

 - Provision and configure a new virtual machine (VM) on your cloud.
 - Build and deploy your application on the VM.
 - Expose each service of your application to the web with a user-friendly public HTTPS URL without any DNS/Certificate configuration.

-These environments can be managed using the `preevy` command-line interface (CLI) and can be easily updated or destroyed when necessary.
+These environments can be managed using the Preevy command-line interface (CLI) and can be easily updated or destroyed when necessary.
-While `preevy` can be used for sharing local environments with your team, its primary goal is to implement preview environments for pull requests.
+While Preevy can be used for sharing local environments with your team, its primary goal is to implement preview environments for pull requests.
 Therefore, it's designed to be easily integrated into CI/CD flows.

 ## Why?